DrrDom/rdkit-scripts/README.md

 `extractsdf` - extract molecule names and field values from input SDF.

 `extract_mol_by_name` - extract molecules by name (partial name matching) to new SDF file

+`insert_sdf` - add data from a text file as additional fields to input SDF file

 `remove_dupl_by_field` - remove entries from SDF file having duplicated mol title or field value.